All Episodes

 See, I don't think, and the dirty little secret is, folks, the Democrats don't care about the children.

-The children are merely the vehicle in which they drive in order to get this thing uh down the road to accomplish what they want to accomplish.
+The children are merely the vehicle in which they drive in order to get this thing down the road to accomplish what they want to accomplish.

-What they want to accomplish is to embarrass the president and to be able to cast Republicans is against the children, particularly against the poor children, because that's their cliche.
+What they want to accomplish is to embarrass the president and to be able to cast Republicans is against the children, particularly against the poor children, because that's their cliché.

-And it's the cliche that's been in their playbook for 40 years.
+And it's the cliché that's been in their playbook for 40 years.

-Uh those things don't fly Anymore.
+Those things don't fly anymore.

 The class envy business is something that hasn't really been that successful for them for quite a while.